A Comprehensive Review and Prices

 - Battery orders at a cost of $39 per 120

-- 3 consultation visits for finetuning, fitting, and questions
+- One year of free visits for finetuning, fitting, and questions

 The TruHearing product catalog includes hearing aids from well-known and respectable manufacturers.
 These are the same hearing aid brands you’ll find in audiology clinics around the world.
 Hearing aid selections include all styles – from discrete behind-the-ear (BTE) varieties to invisible-in-the-canal (IIC) varieties.